SBAR checklist outlines what to say at handoff

 — most recent vital signs;

-— lab results, including the date and time test was done and results of previous tests for comparison;
+— lab results, including the date and time test was done and results of previous tests

 — other clinical information;